 Foundation (NSF) Graduate Research Fellowship for 2021.
-This fellowship provides three years of financial support for graduate study leading to research-based graduate degrees in STEM.
-He is currently completing his M.S. degree and will be attending Stanford University in Spring 2022 for doctoral studies.
+This fellowship provides three years of financial support for graduate study leading to

 Brandon's foray into academic research began in summer 2019 via an NSF Research Experiences for Undergraduates (REU) fellowship in Dr. Omer Khan's Computer Architecture Group.
 Since his initial stint that summer, Brandon has remained engaged in research with Dr. Khan as a research assistant.
-Brandon contributed to IRONHIDE, a secure multicore architecture that efficiently mitigates microarchitecture state-based side-channel attacks in microprocessors, that was presented at the 2020 IEEE International Symposium on High-Performance Computer Architecture, and co-authored OPTIMUS, a security-centric dynamic hardware partitioning scheduler for secure processors, that was published in 2020 at the IEEE Transactions on Computers.
+Brandon contributed to IRONHIDE, a secure multicore architecture that efficiently mitigates microarchitecture state-based side-channel attacks in microprocessors, that was presented at the 2020 IEEE International

+Symposium on High-Performance Computer Architecture, and co-authored OPTIMUS, a security-centric dynamic hardware partitioning scheduler for secure processors, that was published in 2020 at the IEEE Transactions on Computers.
 Brandon is also a tutor in UConn's chapter of IEEE Eta Kappa Nu (IEEE-HKN), the electrical engineering honor society.

 The IEEE ECE Graduate Student Chapter was formed in January 2021 led by two graduate students ARSHIAH MIRZA and ROMAN MAYS with assistance from the IEEE-CT Young Professionals Chair, DONALD MCMENEMY (B.S.'14, M.S.'20) and Dr. JOHN CHANDY as the advisor.
 The new organization has a goal to foster academic and peer relationships and will serve as a valuable social and professional development outlet for our grad students.
 As part of their activities, they have been arranging weekly seminars.
 They also organized a virtual poster presentation competition on March 28th, 2021, in collaboration with the young professionals group of IEEE- CT.
 Twelve graduate students from various labs from our department came to present and discuss their research.
 From this, many students and inquiring minds were able to have conversations and discourse on various topics on the forefront of science and technology.
 This experience allowed for the sharing of ideas within the department and for preparation for the School of Engineering Poster Competition that was held on April 1st.
 Dr. Faquir Jain, Dr. Necmi Biyikli, and Mr. Nicholas Felker graciously judged and provided the feedback for this event.
-Dr. YAAKOV BAR-SHALOM virtually presented "Target Tracking and Data"